Non-Markovian dynamics under time-translation symmetry: Generalization to time-dependent Hamiltonians

 where $\hat{H}_C$ is the control Hamiltonian and $\hat{H}_{SC}$ and $\hat{H}_I$ are the system-control and environmental interaction terms.

-The semi-classical description is obtained by an asymptotic limit.
-This limit is defined by the following conditions: (i) The control field state is only slightly affected by the interaction with the system. (ii) The correlations between the control field and system are negligible.
+The semi-classical description is obtained by taking an asymptotic limit.
+This limit is defined by two conditions: (i) The control field state is only slightly affected by the interaction with the system. (ii) The correlations between the control field and system are negligible.
 In this limit the semi-classical Hamiltonian reads

 Physically, the semi-classical regime occurs when the control system is initially prepared in a very energetic state with respect to the system's energy scale, $||\hat{H}_C||\gg||\hat{H}_{SC}||\sim||\hat{H}_S||$.
 In this regime, the evolution of the control state is dominated by the free dynamics $\hat{\rho}_C\b t\approx \hat{U}_C\hat{\rho}_C\b 0\hat{U}_C^\dagger$.
-As a consequence, if the system and control are initially uncorrelated they will remain approximately separable $\hat{\rho}_D\b t\approx\hat{\rho}_S^{s.c}\b t\otimes\hat{\rho}_C\b t$, with (condition (ii)).
+As a consequence, if the system and control are initially uncorrelated they will remain approximately separable $\hat{\rho}_D\b t\approx\hat{\rho}_S^{s.c}\b t\otimes\hat{\rho}_C\b t$, with (condition (ii)) \cite{dann2020thermodynamically}.

-For open system dynamics which are symmetric under time-translation, we identify two relevant interaction set ups (see Fig. \ref{fig:scheme}): \begin{enumerate} \item The {\emph{device}} set up - the system and control constitute a ``device", which interacts with the environment via a strict energy conserving coupling.
+For open system dynamics which are symmetric under time-translation, we identify two relevant interaction set ups (see Fig. \ref{fig:scheme_2}): \begin{enumerate} \item The {\emph{device}} set up - the system and control constitute a ``device", which interacts with the environment via a strict energy conserving coupling.
 That is, the device Hamiltonian is identified as $\hat{H}_D=\hat{H}_S+\hat{H}_{SC}+\hat{H}_C$, and the interaction satisfies $\sb{\hat{H}_E+\hat{H}_D,\hat{H}_I}=0$.
-This set up corresponds to the so-called global approach towards constructing master equations \cite{geva1995relaxation}. \item \emph{Tandem} set up - The system is coupled to both the control and environment, which do not interact with each other.
+This set up corresponds to the so-called ``global'' approach towards constructing master equations \cite{geva1995relaxation}. \item \emph{Tandem} set up - The system is coupled to both the control and environment, which do not interact with each other.
 In this case, the time-translation symmetry is achieved by conditions $\sb{\hat{H}_S+\hat{H}_C,\hat{H}_{SC}}=0$ and $\sb{\hat{H}_S+\hat{H}_E,\hat{H}_I}=0$.
-This set up is related to the local approach towards constructing master equations. \end{enumerate}
+This set up is related to the ``local'' approach towards constructing master equations. \end{enumerate}